OxalisCommunity/oxalis/README.md

 [![Build Status](https://travis-ci.org/difi/oxalis.svg?branch=release4)](https://travis-ci.org/difi/oxalis)

-This repository contains the [PEPPOL](http://www.peppol.eu/) Access Point, named [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel), which was originally developed by [SendRegning](http://www.sendregning.no/) and now looked after by the Norwegian agency for Public Management and eGovernment (Difi).
+This repository contains the [PEPPOL](http://www.peppol.eu/) Access Point, named [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel), which was originally developed by Steinar Overbeck Cook [SendRegning](http://www.sendregning.no/) and now looked after by the Norwegian agency for Public Management and eGovernment (Difi).

-The Oxalis solution is an enhancement of the PEPPOL Sample Implementation and can be used used as a complete standalone PEPPOL solution or as an API component from your own code.
+The Oxalis system is an enhancement of the PEPPOL Sample Implementation and can be used used as a complete standalone PEPPOL solution or as an API component from your own code.

 Out of the box it persists raw transfer statistics to a database and inbound messages to a filesystem.